-Find out more information and use our briefs template.
+You can find out more information and use our briefs template.

-Calculation of full cost recovery for the development phase (if applicable)
+Calculation of full cost recovery (if applicable)

 If you have included full cost recovery as a cost heading in your project costs, you must provide a document that shows how you have calculated this based on recent published accounts.